 Ms. McDermott has performed with many leading orchestra including the New York Philharmonic, Minnesota Orchestra, Dallas Symphony, Columbus Symphony, Seattle Symphony, National Symphony, Houston Symphony, Colorado Symphony, Pittsburgh Symphony, St. Louis Symphony, Atlanta Symphony, Los Angeles Chamber Orchestra, League of American Composers, Moscow Virtuosi, Hong Kong Philharmonic, San Diego Symphony, New Jersey Symphony, and Baltimore Symphony, among others.
 Ms. McDermott has toured with the Australian Chamber Orchestra and the Moscow Virtuosi.

-She is a longtime member of the Chamber Music Society of Lincoln Center with which she performs and tours extensively each season.
+She is a longtime member of the Chamber Music Society of Lincoln Center with whom she performs and tours extensively each season.
 With CMS she has performed the complete Prokofiev piano sonatas and chamber music, as well as a three-concert series of chamber music by Shostakovich.
 Ms. McDermott enjoys touring as a member of OPUS ONE, a chamber group with Ida Kavafian, Steven Tenenbom, and Peter Wiley.
 Together they have commissioned over 15 new works.
-She also tours annually with violinist Nadja Salerno-Sonnenberg, and performs as part of a trio with her sisters, Kerry and Maureen McDermott.
-She studied at the Manhattan School of Music and has been awarded the Mortimer Levitt Career Development Award for Women, the Young Concert Artists Auditions and an Avery Fisher Career Grant.
+She also tours annually with violinist Nadja Salerno-Sonnenberg, and performs as part of a trio with sisters, Kerry and Maureen McDermott.
+She studied at the Manhattan School of Music and was winner of the Mortimer Levitt Career Development Award for Women, the Young Concert Artists auditions, and an Avery Fisher Career Grant.
 Anne-Marie McDermott lives in New York City with her husband, Michael, and her Maltese, Sammy.

 (The New York Times)